DanRich123/AlpineEM/examples/three_port_stripline_TEM_waveguide/README.md

 2. Open the resulting **single** ParaView file directly in ParaView — it references an accompanying folder of associated files, so leave that folder in place and don't open its contents individually.
 3. For easier setup, load the included macro, `fdtd_macro.py`, into ParaView (**Macros** tab) to automatically configure common viewing filters.

-The Paraview rendered image along side a circuit schematic is shown below w/ the results from above for convenience:
+The Paraview rendered image is:

 <p align="center">
   <img src="./geometry.jpg" alt="Model geom" width="80%" />